Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue.28/index.md

 None

+## Patch Release 5.28.1

+A patch was released on February 7, 2025, with the following improvements.

+- **Improvement of Modality indexing**: This improvement allows the user to find more recent studies when searching by modality.

+- **Study search by patient**: Restrictions were defined for entering a single character in the patient search.
 ---

 Thank you for being a valued user of Efferent.
 We hope these updates enhance your experience.
 For any questions or feedback, please contact our support team at support@efferenthealth.com .